| S | M | T | W | T | F | S |

 I already miss being pregnant.
 It’s been a little over a month since Nicki’s arrival, and while I’m excited she’s here and love staring into those beautiful dark blue eyes, I miss being pregnant.

-I remember our first appointment.
-Zippy was so small, all I could make out on the ultrasound was the solid little body attached to a yoke sack nearly twice it’s size, and the tiny flicker of the heart.
+I remember our first OB appointment at just 6 weeks along.
+Zippy was so small, all I could make out on the ultrasound was the solid little body attached to a yoke sack nearly twice her size, and the tiny flicker of the heart.
 And then we heard it for the very first time – 150 beats for minute.
 Girl territory according to the old wives tale.
 Of course, at the next appointment, baby’s heartbeat was around 130 – boy territory.

-I remember thinking at the 1st Anatomy Scan, where I turned to Domingo and said “This is the last time we will see her brain.
-Hopefully.”
-I was thinking specifically when she was out of utero, but how ironic that statement given the follow up anatomy scan to see that very organ.
+I remember at the 1st Anatomy Scan turning to Domingo and said “This is the last time we will see her brain.
+Hopefully.†I was thinking specifically when she was out of utero, but how ironic that statement given the follow up anatomy scan to see that very organ.

 I miss feeling the flutters, kicks and somersaults for the first time.
 I remember how we all laughed, Domingo, I and the midwife when Zippy kicked the sonogram wand off my stomach during one of our mid pregnancy appointments.
 Domingo and I had a running joke that Zippy would get ‘not a cooperator’ on her kindergarten report card.